RenatoEsposito1999/NLP/README.md

 In this assignment we want to create a word suggester (like google search does when you're typing words into the search bar).
 To do this, an <b>N-gram Language Model</b> is created, i.e. a <i>probability matrix</i> that is used to make predictions.
 Also in this case the model is tested and evaluated with the <i>perplexity measure</i>.

 ### Example
 Suppose that your input text is `i have just`.
-Output model for this input is the following:
+The model output for this input is the following:
 ```
 i have just been  -> Probability = 0.008729388942773999
 i have just such  -> Probability = 0.002263174911089555